Raffinert/AssetAccessGenerator/README.md

 ## Filesystem Globbing Support

-For pattern matching in `GetMatches`, all three generators use embedded sources from the [DotNet.Glob](https://github.com/dazinator/DotNet.Glob) library, which is licensed under MIT.
+For pattern matching in `GetMatches` and `FromPattern` xUnit attribute, all three generators use embedded sources from the [DotNet.Glob](https://github.com/dazinator/DotNet.Glob) library, which is licensed under MIT.